 - 5,256 international civilian personnel (31 January 2014);

 - 11,723 local civilian staff (31 January 2014);

 The UN does not have its own military force; it depends on contributions from Member States.

 In addition to maintaining peace and security, peacekeepers are increasingly charged with assisting in political processes; reforming judicial systems; training law enforcement and police forces; disarming and reintegrating former combatants; supporting the return of internally displaced persons and refugees..

 Department of Peacekeeping Operations (DPKO)

-There are about 118,000 military, police and civilian personnel, serving on 15 peacekeeping operations and one special political mission, all led by the UN Department of Peacekeeping Operations (DPKO).
+There are more than 118,000 military, police and civilian personnel, serving on 16 peacekeeping operations and one special political mission, all led by the UN Department of Peacekeeping Operations (DPKO).